cadet/CADET-Core/doc/developer_guide/model_expansion.rst

 function to return false.
 By doing so, CADET-Core defaults to computing the binding `Jacobian via Algorithmic differentiation (AD) <https://doi.org/10.1016/j.ces.2015.08.050>`_.

+4.
+To verify the correctness of the implementation, we recomend to test the correct implementation of the new binding model.
+Please refer to the :ref:`testing` section for more information on how to add tests for your binding model in CADET-Core.

 Unit Operation
 ^^^^^^^^^^^^^^